Ife Empire: Architecture

-Conflicts
+Military and Conflicts

+Ife wasn't as imperialistic as many other empires and spread influence primarily through its cultural, religious, and economic superiority over other Yoruba states.
+Though it may have had some form of military and was probably involved in a few armed conflicts.

 One of Ife's northernmost provinces, Owu, controlled the trade connecting the rest of Ife and western Sudan, where Ifè glass beads passed into the Middle Niger valley.
-With control of the trade and profit they began buying horses from the Wasangari, Mossi, Mandé, and Songhai in the early 14th century and became the first cavalry state in Ife.
-Owu's newfound power expanded rapidly with the use of calvary and Òwu began to undermine the commercial and political interests of Ifè, and eventually declared war on Ife, starting a civil war.
+With control of the trade and profit they began buying horses from the Wasangari, Mossi, Mandé, and Songhai in the early 14th century, and became the first cavalry state in Ife.
+Owu's newfound power expanded rapidly with the use of cavalry and Òwu began to undermine the commercial and political interests of Ifè, and eventually declared war on Ife, starting a civil war.

 Evidence also shows Ife was likely dealing with Islamic expansions during the 14th century.
 A group of rock carvings found around nine miles south of Ife show carved images including hands holding a sword, bound arms, a decapitated man, another sword, two clusters of spears, a tortoise, a snake, what seems to be a leopard, and a Muslim prayer board.
 The carving seems to depict a battle.
-Since the carving shows obatala linked animals and a Muslim prayer board it likely implies that the battle that took place involved people from local and foreign religions(Islam).
+Since the carving shows Obatala linked animals and a Muslim prayer board it likely implies that the battle that took place involved people from local and foreign religions (Islam).
 The battle seems all the more significant considering the interest shown in providing evidence of it.
-The Muslim prayer board offers evidence that the wars that were taking place in the Ife area as with regions to the north and east in this era (from modern Chad to Mali) involved local populations in contestation with Islamic troops.
+The Muslim prayer board offers evidence that the wars that were taking place in the Ife area, as with regions to the north and east in this era (from modern Chad to Mali), involved local populations in contestation with Islamic troops.

+Sculptures give insight into what the military of the Ife Empire looked like during the 14th century.
+They were equipped with a range of gear and weapons.
+A copper sculpture from Jebba Island portrays an archer wearing an armored tunic made of strip leather, a knife hilt secured in the tunic's front, along with a quiver and throwing stick on their back.
+The armor is similar to the coat of mail worn by populations in Bornu.

+Portrayals of weaponry in Ife art hint at historical changes in armament forms in this era.
+Hausa style knives and sheathes were said to have been found at Ita Yemoo, a site at Ile-Ife.
+This may relate to oral traditions that say the forces of Oranmiyan that gave rise to his new dynasty may have employed new weaponry forms such as long-bladed metal battle knives.

 Decline

 Many factors led to Ife's ultimate demise by 1420.
-These included long spells of drought that kicked off around 1380 across West and East Africa, political disturbances in Western Sudan like the collapse of the Mali Empire, internal crisis within the Ife Empire, and an epidemic that was most likely smallpox or even possibly the black death.
+These included long spells of drought that kicked off around 1380 across West and East Africa, political disturbances in Western Sudan like the collapse of the Mali Empire, internal crisis within the Ife Empire, and an epidemic that was most likely smallpox or the black death.